Music (Madonna album): Live performances

 Following the album's release, Madonna embarked on a promotional tour and appeared on several television shows to publicize the album.
-She gave an interview and performed "Don't Tell Me" on The Late Show with David Letterman on November 3, 2000, becoming the first time since her controversial appearance in 1994.
+She gave an interview and performed "Don't Tell Me" on The Late Show with David Letterman on November 3, 2000, marking her first appearance on the show since her controversial appearance in 1994.
 She then traveled to Europe to further promote the album.
-The singer performed "Don't Tell Me" on German game-show Wetten, dass..? on November 11, 2000.
+The singer performed "Don't Tell Me" on German game show Wetten, dass..? on November 11, 2000.
 At the MTV Europe Music Awards 2000, Madonna performed "Music" on November 16, in Stockholm, Sweden.
 After being introduced by Ali G as "Maradona", she performed the song wearing a T-shirt with the name of Australian singer Kylie Minogue printed on it.
 She later performed "Don't Tell Me" and "Music" on British television program Top of The Pops, in an appearance aired on November 17.
-One week later, the singer performed the aforementioned songs live on French television program Nulle Part Ailleurs.
+One week later, the singer performed the same songs live on French television program Nulle Part Ailleurs.
 Madonna additionally performed "Don't Tell Me" on Carràmba!
 Che fortuna in Italy, on December 2, 2000, hosted by Raffaella Carrà.

 On February 21, 2001, she performed "Music" at the 43rd ceremony of the Grammy Awards.
 During the performance, the stage was equipped with five large video screens that displayed images from various moments from her career.
 Madonna entered onto the stage in a classic Cadillac driven by rapper Bow Wow.
 The singer emerged from the back seat of the car in a full-length fur coat and a hat, quickly removing the clothes to reveal a tight leather jacket and jeans.
 She removed her jacket to reveal a black tank top with the words "Material Girl" printed on it, a reference to her 1984 single.

-Madonna also held two small promotional concerts to release Music.
+Madonna also held two small promotional concerts to promote Music.
 The first was on November 5, 2000, at Roseland Ballroom in New York; it was a free concert for an audience of 3,000 people, exclusively for contest winners and select celebrities.
 The costumes and set were designed by Dolce & Gabbana and reflected Madonna's cowgirl persona, with the stage decked as a neo-Western wonderland, with bales of hay, yellow-lit horseshoes and silver cacti throughout the lobby and entrance.
 Songs performed included "Impressive Instant", "Runaway Lover", "Don't Tell Me", "What It Feels Like for a Girl", and "Music".
 For the performance, she wore a T-shirt with "Britney Spears" written on it.
 The second concert was held at Brixton Academy in London, on November 29, 2000.
 It was broadcast via the internet through MSN's website to an estimated record-breaking 9 million viewers across the world.
-The setlist was the same from the Roseland Ballroom's concert, with "Holiday" (1983) being added to the setlist.
+The setlist was the same from the Roseland Ballroom concert, with "Holiday" (1983) being added to the setlist.
 For the London concert, Madonna's T-shirt displayed the names of her children Rocco on the front, and Lola on the back.
 Another concert was planned to take place in Paris, but it did not happen.